evincarofautumn/kitten/README.md

 The sources include a shell script named `kittenc` that does this automatically:

-    $ ./kittenc meow.kitten
+    $ ./kittenc meow.ktn
     $ ./meow
     Meow

 Kitten sources are stripped of any extension to produce the name of the final executable.
-In general, `.kitten` is preferred, but `.ktn` is also acceptable when extensions are limited.
+In general, `.ktn` is preferred.

 # The Language

-Kitten source files are expected to be in UTF-8; the I/O functions currently operate only in UTF-8.
+Kitten source files are expected to be in UTF-8; the I/O functions currently operate only in UTF-8 as well.
 The language has three built-in data types:

   * **Integer**: a signed 64-bit integral type.
 Integer literals consist of one or more decimal digits.
-Characters in strings are represented as UTF-32 code points using this type as well.
+For the time being, characters in strings are represented as UTF-32 code points using this type.

   * **Float**: a double-precision (64-bit) floating-point number.
 Floating-point literals consist of a decimal point preceded and followed by one or more